softwaremill/odelay/README.md

 `odelay.Timers` use thread resources to do their work.
 In order for a jvm to be shutdown cleanly, these thread resources need to be released.
 Depending on your applications needs, you should really only need _one_ instance of an `odelay.Timer`.
 When an application terminates, it should ensure be instrumented in a way that the `stop()` method of that `odelay.Timer` is invoked in ensure those thread resources are released so your application can shutdown cleanly.
-Calling `stop()` on a Timer will most likely result failed promises, if a new Delay is attempted with the stopped timer.
+Calling `stop()` on a Timer will most likely result failed promises if a new Delay is attempted with the stopped timer.

 ### Periodic delays